w3c/epub-rs-bugs/README.md

 **For each issue, the title should be a clear, brief description of the bug

-**The issue should have the appropriate topic and reading system label(s) applied
+**The issue should have the appropriate topic, reading system label(s) and Device/OS label(s) applied